FujitsuLaboratories/escapin/README.md

 escapin
 ```

+Escapin transpiles your source code into executable one as a serverless application, and generates `serverless.yml` that can be used for deploying the programs to cloud services by [Serverless Framework](https://serverless.com/).

-Then, run `serverless deploy` on `./build` folder containing Escapin artifacts.
+Then, run `serverless deploy` on `./build` folder containing Escapin artifacts:

 ```sh
 cd build